Tools for our blogs are important.

 TinyPNG is a web-based tool that compresses images.
 In simpler terms, it shrinks the size of an image's file.

 On average, it shrinks about 70% of the file size.
 Which is amazing.

 Both of these plugins are great for speeding up your WordPress website.

 Which one's better? you ask.

 I used to use Autoptimize.
-But I ran into an issue with the Thrive Content Builder.
-Because of Autoptimize doing its thing, the Content Builder's images feature wasn't working.
+But I ran into an issue with the Thrive Architect.
+Because of Autoptimize doing its thing, Thrive Architect's images feature wasn't working.

 Now I use JCH Optimize.
 I don't see any major difference in the speed and loading times.
 And I haven't had any plugin compatibility issues.

 Note: Autoptimize is much more popular than JCH Optimize.
 100,000 to 3,000 active WP users.

 The Blog Tools I Use